 Creating, honoring, and defending personal restorative ways of being.

 Her writing and wellness work are matriarchal and deeply feminine.

 Her teaching includes lectures, books, storytelling, natural voice chanting, artwork, Kreyol dance rhythms of Rada, Ibo, Kongo, and Petro, universal sacred teaching, and modern metaphysics.
 Her work is also infused with her love and understanding of biology, geology, modern health science, and Eastern philosophy.

-Her divination systems functions primarily to assist sensitives and empaths in remembering their individual destiny.
+Her divination systems functions primarily to assist sensitives and "empaths" in remembering their individual destiny and sticking to it no matter the challenge.
 It offers a novel integrative perspective for healing the wounds of a shattered Soul.
 Her body of work also includes, workbooks, journals, courses, and live podcasts.
 Irmina offers group services online and in person (if/when possible).

-In December 2020, Rev Tutu rededicated her life to fully unfolding a thriving intentional community for highly sensitive practitioners who thrive in wellness sanctuary lifestyle.
-In 2021, she has reclaimed her role as sage, soothsayer, and medicine woman.
+In December 2020, Irmina aka Rev Tutu rededicated her life to serving thriving intentional communities in the DMV and beyond.
+In 2021, she has reclaimed her roles as sage, soothsayer, and medicine woman.